google/applied-machine-learning-intensive/v2/04_classification/08_video_processing_project/slides.md

 # Your Turn

 <!--
-In this lab, you will exercise many of your Python and modelling skills.
-Let's go!
+In this lab you will exercise many of your Python and modeling skills.
+Let's get started!
 -->